sonic-net/SONiC/doc/console/SONiC-Console-Switch-High-Level-Design.md

 Commands:
-  clear    Clear preexisting connection to line connect  Connect to switch via console device - TARGET... show     Show all /dev/ttyUSB lines and their info
+  clear    Clear preexisting connection to line connect  Connect to switch via console device - TARGET... show     Show all lines and their info
 ```

 Please notice that a driver is required for add-on console device.
-The driver need to mapping its console lines to a device under```/dev``` with specific format, then the consutil command can interact with the target device with picocom/minicom and retrive required runtime information from system.
+The driver need to mapping its console lines to a device under```/dev``` directory with specific format, then the consutil command can interact with the target device with picocom and retrive required runtime information from system.

 The ```driver``` field in ```CONFIG_DB``` will indicate which device naming format will be applied.